 2. Were there any primary community health needs identified through the CHNA that were not addressed by the hospital?
 If so, why not?
-(Examples include other social issues related to health status, such as unemployment, illiteracy, the fact that another nearby hospital is focusing on an identified community need, or lack of resources related to prioritization and planning.)
-This information may be copied directly from the CHNA that refers to community health needs identified but unmet.
+(Examples: the fact that another nearby hospital is focusing on that identified community need, or that the hospital does not have adequate resources to address it.)
+This information may be copied directly from the section of the CHNA that refers to community health needs identified but unmet.